Chicago, Illinois

 Neighborhood Pride

-They may not kill you but damn, they’re gonna hurt.
-Everyone knows about the cold, and the wind, and of course the snow, but the thing they don’t warn you about is how grey the skies remain for so long in winter.
-The Great Lakes cast a low, heavy layer of clouds over the city, creating a perfect storm of cold, wind, snow and clouds throughout January and February.
+Let's switch to what's tough about Chicago.
+Winters may not kill you but damn, they’re gonna hurt.
+Everyone knows about the cold, the wind, and of course, the snow, but the thing they don’t warn you about is how grey the skies remain for so long in winter.
+The Great Lakes cast a low, heavy layer of clouds over the city, creating a perfect storm of cold, wind, snow, and clouds throughout January and February.
 If you can survive that stretch though you’re home free.

-Ok, so Chicago has every kind of place you can live.
-Highrises downtown, bungalows, two-story flats, big brick single family homes, and the rest.
-Most unique to Chicago though is The Courtyard Building.
-These are distinct 3-story U-shaped apartment buildings with grass courtyards, mostly built between the 1910’s and 1930’s when fire hazards and regulations prevented builders from going taller.
+Architecture and building types matter a ton in cities that get as chilly in the winter (and hot in the summer) as Chicago.
+Lifestyle here is driven more by your home or building than other cities so let's dive into that first.
+Chicago has every kind of place you can live -- high-rises downtown, bungalows, two-story flats, big brick single-family homes, and all the rest.
+Most unique to Chicago though is The Courtyard apartment building.
+These are distinct 3-story U-shaped buildings with grass courtyards, mostly built between the 1910s and 1930s when fire hazards and regulations prevented builders from going taller.
 There are so many other ways to live but everyone should get a chance to live in one of these sometime.

-Check out the calendar of events for just downtown to see how jumping this city is:
+Check out the calendar of events to see how jumping this city gets.

 Why You Should Move Here Now?